 1. Rinse the dried kuromame beans under water.

 2. Put water in a pan.
 Bring to a boil.
 Then add all the seasonings.
 Then add the soybeans.

 3. Let it sit for at least 5 hours or overnight.

 4. Heat the beans and bring to boil.
 Skim the surface scum.
 Cover with a round piece of parchment paper to ensure the beans are submerged in the water.
 Simmer for about 8 hours over low heat.

 Add some water if the amount of liquid is too low.
 Simmer until the beans are tender.

 5. Let it sit overnight.

 Thanks for sharing your recipe with us Ayako!

 This article was posted on Friday, January 6th, 2017 at 2:11 pm and is filed under Countries & Cultures, Cuisine, Holiday Recipes, Holidays Around the World, Japan, Japanese Cuisine, Kuromame Recipe, New Year's Day, New Years, New Years Recipes, Osechiryouri - Japanese New Years Food, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply